SQream/sqream_docs/configuration_guides/ldap.rst

 	CREATE ROLE <new_role>;

-2. Grant new role login permission:
+2. Grant the new role login permission:

 .. code-block:: postgres